thisiseth/lunalamp-esp32/README.md

 # lunalamp-esp32
 ESP32 ESP-IDF based HomeKit integrated RGBWW lamp

-basically it is a esp-idf homekit-sdk lightbulb example with the lightbulb hardware handling implemented
+basically it is an esp-idf homekit-sdk lightbulb example with the lightbulb hardware handling implemented

 there are lots of solutions for RGBW lamp colorimetry out there, but not much for RGBWW, so i wrote my own crude algorithm for finding the ratio of warm white & cold white for a given linear-space RGB value